Economic issues and jobs

 This site advocates for people that have disabilities to be involved in the private sector.
 However alternatives to the private sector must also be explored.

 The fact is the world is changing.
 Companies are moving towards remote work places.
 Many companies are now realizing that some people are more productive at home and this can save expenses such as travel.
 This is part of a new move towards flexible working environments.
 New research shows that the work force will be highly unstable in the future.
-Your average young person will have 7 different jobs, the days of one person one career is over for the most part, adaptation is critical.
+Some economists claim that your average young person will have 7 different jobs, and if this is true the days of one person one career is over for the most part, adaptation is critical.

 Even discounting the above it makes absolutely no sense to shut off options.
 Many people who are self employed already work at home Working at home is considered a dream by many people.
 Employment options are already very limited.
 Looking all options is worthwhile.
 This is not about forcing people to work at home, but people must be allowed to do so if that is the path that they choose.